Big scary chasm opens up in Microsoft Flight Simulator reboot

 "As we flew over the North Pole we were looking at different weird map structures that may have just been glitches or may have been the video game filling in, but we didn't know where we were," content creator and streaming host Bruce Greene told CNN.

-It's said that when Alexander the Great saw the breadth of his domain, he wept because there were no more worlds to conquer.
+It's said that when Alexander the Great saw the breadth of his empire, he wept hot tears because there were no more worlds to conquer.

 Pity he didn't have Microsoft Flight Simulator 2020.